Kunal-R-Prajapati/Linux-Shell/Readme.md

 - Built-in commands:
   - `cd` – Change directory
   - `help` – Show help message
+  - `weather` - Show the weather of city you enter within the terminal
   - `exit` – Exit the shell
 - Forks a child process to run commands
 - Uses `execvp()` to launch programs